cjtu/spirl/content/01_bash/2_basics/basics.md

 # Bash Basics

-Now that you have access to a shell, open it up to practice some basics.
+If you have access to a Mac Terminal or Bash shell, open it up to practice these basic commands.
+If not, you can use an online *emulator* like [JS/UNIX](https://www.masswerk.at/jsuix/index.html), but your capabilities may be slightly limited.

+## Hello World

 Type the following code into your shell and press enter: